Chort: In Turkic culture

 In Turkic (usually neighboring Slavic) folklore its name is "Çor" (Chor).
 In Anatolia known as "Çorabaş" (Chorabash).
 Chors are spiritual creatures mentioned in the pre-Islamic texts and oral tradition who inhabit an unseen world in dimensions beyond the visible universe of humans.
-Influenced by the later influences of Islamic jinn and devils, folk narratives mentions that the Chors are made of fire, but also physical in nature, being able to interact physically with people and objects and likewise be acted upon.
-Like human beings, the Chor can also be good (Ak-çor, literally "White Chor"), evil (Kara-çor, "Black Chor"), or neutrally benevolent like humans.
+Influenced by the later influences of Islamic jinn and devils, folk narratives mention that the Chors are made of fire, but also physical in nature, being able to interact physically with people and objects and likewise be acted upon.
+Like human beings, the Chor can also be good (Ak-çor, literally "White Chor"), evil (Kara-çor, "Black Chor"), or neutrally benevolent.
 The exorcist is called "Çoraman" (Choraman) in Anatolia.
 There are two different kinds of Chura: Arçura, that comes from the forest and is married to the Orman iyesi, and Biçura, that comes from the cellar and is married to Ev iyesi.

 In Ukrainian culture

 In Ukrainian folklore, the Chort or demon often acts as a generalised concept for "unclean forces", and, as such, can substitute for a wide variety of demonic beings.
 Despite the significant influence of folk-christian worldviews, several of its features can be traced to archaic Slavic demonology, associated with ideas about the afterlife and zoolatric beliefs.

 Chorts are depicted as anthropomorphic creatures, their features including fur, a snout, a tail, horns, animal-like backwards knees, hooves or bird feet (usually described as "chicken" or "stork" feet), and claws.
 Their eyes and tongue are said to be of a "hellish" colour.
 They often hide their "inhuman" features under clothing.

 In most cases, the common perception of demons in Ukrainian folklore is casual and down-to-earth: the Chort is primarily characterised as a failed demon, moreso than an evil one.
 It has a developed imagination, but is deprived of the ability to use it effectively.
 The Chort is credited with creating things that villagers commonly consider to be negative: vodka, tobacco, cliffs, ravines, etc. In some legends, it is credited for the creation of horses, too, allowing them to sense when evil spirits are nearby.
-Chorts are said to be found on territories which are considered "spiritually unclean" - most often cemeteries, swamps, abandoned places, crossroads, bridges, places of a person's untimely death, etc.
+Chorts are said to be found on territories which are considered "spiritually unclean"—most often cemeteries, swamps, abandoned places, crossroads, bridges, places of a person's untimely death, etc.